python/devguide/triaging.rst

 Triaging an Issue
 =================

+This section of the devguide documents the `issue tracker`_ for users and developers.

-When you have the Developer role on the `issue tracker`_, you can triage issues directly without any assistance.
+Contributors with the Developer role on the `issue tracker`_ can triage issues directly without any assistance.

 Fields in the Issue Tracker
 ---------------------------